datasig-ac-uk/SigNova/README.md

 For visualization, `run_script.py` produces a waterfall plot for a single dataset using the `flagger.plot_result` function, with customizable plot locations.
 You can specify if you are using MWA telescope data or HERA.
 To generate a waterfall plot with concatenated outputs from multiple datasets, `full_pysegments_plot.py` can be utilized.

 Credits to Maud Lemercier and Paola Arrubarrena from DataSig.
-If you have any questions, please do not hesitate to contact Maud at maud.lemercier@maths.ox.ac.uk or me at p.arrubarrena@imperial.ac.uk.
+If you have any questions, please do not hesitate to contact Maud at maud.lemercier@maths.ox.ac.uk Paola me at p.arrubarrena@imperial.ac.uk.

 # Citation